 3. GPA and College Preparation

-6. Student Helpers
+5. Student Helpers

-I saved my favorite for last.
 My school’s homerooms are all named after the college the homeroom teacher attended.
 I went to Texas A&M University, so I refer to my students as A&M. I have a wall of A&M memorabilia, including a flag.
 Fridays are Flag Friday.
 I award a student who has shown the values of A&M that week by highlighting a specific action that I saw.
 The student is awarded with the school flag and they get to wear the flag as a cape for the rest of the class.
 My students love it and are super invested!
 Every Friday, they ask “Who is wearing the flag?” as soon as they walk in the door.

-This list is not exclusive, but they are the things that I do regularly in my homeroom.
-In an ideal week I do a wide variety of the items above- Paperwork is usually passed out on Mondays, D.E.A.R. happens the day I collect paperwork so it varies, GPA is tracked on Wednesdays, Thursday is reserved for community circles, and Friday is for building college pride through Flag Friday.
+This list is not exclusive, but they are things that I do regularly in my homeroom.
+In an ideal week, I do a wide variety of the items above.
+Paperwork is usually passed out on Mondays, D.E.A.R. happens the day I collect paperwork so it varies, GPA is tracked on Wednesdays, Thursday is reserved for community circles, and Friday is for building college pride through Flag Friday.
 It is a flexible schedule that changes based on what we have going on that week.
 What are the ways that you use your homeroom?

 I’m only in my second year teaching and I would love to implement community circles with my class I have for SSR every day.
 Did you do a lot to prepare the kids at first?
 Or did you simply have them share and brainstorm norms and then start with a few questions?
 I’d love to know how structured you made it.
 I’ve looked up restorative community circles and many people emphasize that it requires lengthy initial process that just seems too much of a hassle.